manjunathhgowda/manjunathhgowda/README.md

 # 💫 About Me:
- I'm Manjunatha H B, an MCA Graduated with a strong passion for software development, databases.
+ I'm Manjunatha H B, an MCAGraduated with a strong passion for software development, databases.
 I enjoy diving deep into code, building innovative projects, and collaborating on open-source work.

 ## 🌐 Socials: